 Spotify provides an example of a classic 4-stage sales funnel model where a Facebook or Instagram Ad is used to attract a targeted audience to visit their lead page.

-Stage 1: Engage audience with a witty advertisement or promotion.
+Stage 1: Engage the audience with a witty advertisement or promotion.

-Stage 2: Lead audience to their landing page where they choose a
+Stage 2: Lead the audience to their landing page where they choose a

-Stage 3: Sign up or start Spotify session.
+Stage 3: Sign up or start a Spotify session.